mgargiulo/detention-data/README.md

 # Data about migrant detention in the United States
 ## Summary
+We compile various datasets and information sources surrounding migrant detention in the United States in the 21<sup>st</sup> century, generally summarize the topics included and excluded from existing datasets, and provide examples of new information sources that should be created and explorations that can be done with existing data.
 ## Data & information sources
 ### Background
 * [Global Detention Project Report on United States Immigration Detention](https://www.globaldetentionproject.org/countries/americas/united-states)